ciechanowiec/throwable/README.md

 ## Handling Caught Exceptions
 Here are some possibilities of how to handle caught exceptions, although not all of those possibilities can be treated as good practice.
 Some of listed actions can be mixed:
-* modify the caught exception (r.g. change the stack trace)
+* modify the caught exception (e.g. change the stack trace)
 * log the exception
-* repack the caught exception into another exception
+* repack (wrap, chain) the caught exception into another exception, i.e. to set the caught exception as the cause af a new one
 * perform some logic after catching the exception (e.g. remove the file created inside the `try` block)
 * swallow the caught exception (do nothing)
 * change the flow of the program